projectcalico/calico/reference/calicoctl/migrate/overview.md

 ---
-title: calicoctl migrate
+title: calicoctl datastore migrate
-description: Commands for calicoctl migrate.
+description: Commands for calicoctl datastore migrate.
 canonical_url: '/reference/calicoctl/node/index'
 ---

-This section describes the `calicoctl migrate` commands.
+This section describes the `calicoctl datastore migrate` commands.

 Read the [calicoctl Overview]({{ site.baseurl }}/reference/calicoctl/overview)
 for a full list of calicoctl commands.

-## Displaying the help text for 'calicoctl migrate' commands
+## Display the help text for 'calicoctl datastore migrate' commands

-Run `calicoctl migrate --help` to display the following help menu for the commands.
+Run `calicoctl datastore migrate --help` to display the following help menu for the commands.

 ```
 Usage:
-  calicoctl migrate <command> [<args>...]
+  calicoctl datastore migrate <command> [<args>...]

     export  Export the contents of the etcdv3 datastore to yaml.
     import  Store and convert yaml of resources into the Kubernetes datastore.